james/london-decom-membership/README.md

 - The URL should be something like `https://www.eventbrite.com/myevent?eid=11111`
 - Copy the ID after `eid=` and put in .env as EVENTBRIGHT_EVENT_ID

+### MAILCHIMP_TOKEN

+Optionally, if you want members to be added to a Mailchimp account:

+- Go to your Mailchimp account page
+- Go to 'API keys' under 'Extras'
+- Create a key, and then copy to value into your .env as MAILCHIMP_TOKEN

+Members will then be added to your first mailchimp list when they confirm their email address.

+They will have the tag `member`, and additionally will have the tag `mailchimp-marketing` if they opted in for marketing.

 ### Running locally

 To run this application locally for development, you will need to install: